gskielian/Robox/README.md

 ###Programs && Code:

+Lastly, upload these code via the Arduino IDE and mod them to your liking

-1) AvoidWalls.ino       //Utilizes the HC-SR04 wired as in the Robox.fzz fritzing file (extends from MotorController.ino)
+1) <a href="https://github.com/gskielian/Robox/blob/master/Step%203%20Coding/AvoidWalls.ino" > AvoidWalls.ino</a>       //Utilizes the HC-SR04 wired as in the Robox.fzz fritzing file (extends from MotorController.ino)

-2) MotorController.ino  //Abstraction off the public domain Servo-Sweep from Arduino's Example Menu (Credits <a href="http://barraganstudio.com">Barragan</a>), and the Servo.h library
+2) <a href="https://github.com/gskielian/Robox/blob/master/Step%203%20Coding/MotorController.ino"> MotorController.ino</a>  //Abstraction off the public domain Servo-Sweep from Arduino's Example Menu (Credits <a href="http://barraganstudio.com">Barragan</a>), and the Servo.h library